Sholaavis/Sholaavis/README.md

 - 💞️ I’m looking to collaborate on ...
 Project related to AI and machine learning, data structure and website development
 - 📫 How to reach me ...ibukunshola@gmail.con
 - 😄 Pronouns: ...his/him/he
 - ⚡ Fun fact: ...
-I love maths and science
+I love maths, aerospace technology and science

 <!---
 Sholaavis/Sholaavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.